Peter-Phi-Tran/discordbot/README.md

 # Discord Job Scraper Bot

-A Discord bot that scrapes SWE/CS-related job postings from GitHub repositories and posts them to a designated channel.
-Currently run locally, with future plans for broader functionality and deployment.
+A Discord bot that retrieves SWE/CS-related job postings from GitHub repositories and posts them to a designated channel.
+Currently run locally, with plans for broader functionality and deployment.

 ---